openshift/angular-key-value-editor/README.md

     }
   ]);
 ```
-Globals are still overriden via attributes on the `<key-value-editor>` directive, or via the `entries="entries"` data objects passed to the directive.
+Globals are still overridden via attributes on the `<key-value-editor>` directive, or via the `entries="entries"` data objects passed to the directive.